 - Make the batter.
 Sprinkle the dry ingredients on top of the wet ingredients, and mix until just combined.

-- Form the cookie bars.
-Press the batter into the prepared baking pan.
+- Form the cookie bars. no chill time needed.
+Simply press the batter into the prepared baking pan.
 While you can use a rubber spatula or an offset spatula to spread the dough, I suggest using your hands because the dough is pretty soft and malleable.
 Press into an even layer.